-Megan Mocho is a litigation attorney in Holland & Knight's Tysons office, where she focuses on government and internal investigations for clients in the healthcare, government contracts, aerospace, intelligence, banking/financial services, education, pharmaceutical and medical device industries.
+Megan Mocho is a litigation attorney in Holland & Knight's Tysons office, where she focuses on government and internal investigations for corporate and individual clients in the government contracts, aerospace, intelligence, banking/financial services, education, pharmaceutical life sciences and medical device industries.
+Ms. Mocho also co-chairs the firm's White Collar Defense and Investigations Team and the National Security, Defense and Intelligence Team.

-In addition to trying several criminal jury trials to verdict, she has argued successfully before appellate and district courts.
-Ms. Mocho conducts compliance program effectiveness reviews and advises on compliance program protocols.
+In addition to trying criminal jury trials to verdict, she has argued successfully before appellate and district courts.

 Ms. Mocho is a frequent lecturer on the FCA and on best practices in internal investigations.
-She assists in teaching the White Collar Investigations, Enforcement and Business Risk Mitigation class at the University of Virginia School of Law.
-In addition, Ms. Mocho is co-editor of the Corporate Compliance Answer Book, and serves as the vice president of the Federal Bar Association's Qui Tam Section.
+In addition, Ms. Mocho is co-editor of the Corporate Compliance Answer Book, and serves as the chair of the Federal Bar Association's Qui Tam Section, a group of federal and state prosecutors, relators counsel, and defense counsel practicing within the FCA and other whistleblower statutes.

 *Prior external publications may appear under Megan Jeschke.